danielgindi/node-memory-lock/README.md

   `writeUnlock([timeout, ][callback]):boolean` | Acquire a write lock (*timeout* defaults to `-1`)
   `readUnlock():boolean` | Release a read lock
   `writeUnlock():boolean` | Release a write lock
   `upgradeToWriteLock():boolean` | Try to upgrade a read lock to a write lock.
-It take place immediately, and returns `true`/`false` as a success value.
+It takes place immediately, and returns `true`/`false` as a success value.
   `downgradeToReadLock():boolean` | Try to downgrade a write lock to a read lock.
-It take place immediately, and returns `true`/`false` as a success value.
+It takes place immediately, and returns `true`/`false` as a success value.
   `priority:MemoryLock.Priority` | Get/set the lock's priority at any time
   `currentReadLocks:Number` | Get the number of current read locks `hasWriteLock:Number` | Returns true if there's a write lock